Ashfaqur4988/react-ecommerce/README.md

-then push the gathered data in the products state variable Edit existing Products: use the same form but the path will have a parameter that is the ID to edit the particular product
+then push the gathered data in the products state variable Edit existing Products: use the same form but the path will have a parameter that is the ID to edit the particular product link is added in place of button in the AdmProdList page extracting the id in product form page and using useEffect fetching the data of that corresponding id calling fetchProductById inside useEffect() all these steps inside the product form file we are using the same file to get 2 actions done making new slice and new api for this function (always find the index first in the splice to update it or in any other logic) making a new reducer to reset the form data whenever we want to add a new product